MeteoraAg/damm-v2-sdk/docs.md

 - `nextSqrtPrice`: The next sqrt price after the swap
 - `tradingFee`: The trading fee charged for the swap
 - `protocolFee`: The protocol fee charged for the swap
-- `partnerFee`: The partner fee charged for the swap
+- `partnerFee`: The partner fee charged for the swap (Deprecating soon)
 - `referralFee`: The referral fee charged for the swap
 - `priceImpact`: The price impact of the swap
 - `minimumAmountOut` (optional): The minimum output amount guaranteed (for ExactIn and PartialFill modes)